zihanzhao1999/CapstoneProject/README.md

 # CapstoneProject - Diseases Prediction

 ### Introduction:
+In the field of healthcare, the integration of machine learning technologies has played an important role, particularly in the realm of disease diagnosis and management.
+A good machine learniong model can shorten the time spent on diagnosis thus better support the treatment.
-We aim to create a model to assist healthcare providers with patients’ diagnoses.
+Our group aim to find better models with higher prediction accuracy to assist healthcare providers with patients’ diagnoses.

-For now, we have implemented different models to be trained on the ground truth pathology.
-Please refer to `predict_pathology` folder.
+For now, we have implemented different models to be trained on the ground truth pathology and differential diagnosis.
+Please refer to `predict_pathology` and `predict_differential_diagnosis` folder.

 ### Requirments:
 ![requirements](https://img.shields.io/badge/Python->3.8.0-3480eb.svg?longCache=true&style=flat&logo=python)